agile-ts/documentation/docs/packages/core/features/collection/Introduction.md

 Our Collection's initial [Groups](#-groupgroupintroductionmd) are defined with this property's help.
 There are two different ways of doing so.
-The first one is to pass an Array of Group keys/names, where AgileTs takes care of the Group's creation and names them according to the keys passed.
+The first one is to pass an Array of Group keys/names, where AgileTs takes care of the Group's creation and names them according to the passed keys.
 ```ts
 const MY_COLLECTION = App.createCollection({
   groups: ["myGroup1", "myGroup2"]